DecadeReverb/strainer-asp-dotnet/docs/migration-guide-from-sieve-to-strainer.md

 When doing so, it is required to explicitly specify whether all object properties should be filterable and sortable, same as when adding a property via `AddProperty()`.

-Notice that strongly typed `StrainerModule<T>` has been used in the example aboe, so there is no need for specifing model type with `AddObject()`.
+Notice that strongly typed `StrainerModule<T>` has been used in the example above, so there is no need for specifing model type with `AddObject()`.

 ### ...more will come.